Pavion/tvstreamrecord/README.md

 This section covers most issues with ffmpeg streams.
 I ask to understand, that ffmpeg is neither part of this package nor can ffmpeg developers provide support for this package.
 This package simply provides a front end for this console based tool.
 All the advanced settings in this section may also require advanced skills in dealing with console applications.

 On Synology systems ffmpeg is preinstalled and is normally called with `ffmpeg` only, which is the default setting.
-If it doesn't work, you may need to install the corresponding package and provide the full path for:
+If it doesn't work, you may need to install the corresponding package and provide the full path for VideoStation: `/volume1/@appstore/VideoStation/bin/ffmpeg`.
-VideoStation: `/volume1/@appstore/VideoStation/bin/ffmpeg`
-MediaServer: `/volume1/@appstore/MediaServer/bin/ffmpeg`

-Even if your system has ffmpeg installed, it may not support your stream type or protocol (e.g. Synology ffmpeg has no support for https).
+**Even if your system has ffmpeg installed, it may not support your stream type or protocol (e.g. Synology ffmpeg has no support for https).
 If you want to be sure, please visit http://ffmpeg.org/, download and extract the corresponding release and provide its full path in the configuration.
 Thus you can be sure to have the latest and fullest release available.
-For example, for x64 based Synology and other NAS you can use the file `ffmpeg-release-amd64-static.tar.xz` from https://johnvansickle.com/ffmpeg/.
+For example, on x64 based Synology and other Linux systems you can use the file `ffmpeg-release-amd64-static.tar.xz` from https://johnvansickle.com/ffmpeg/.**

 Global rule is: if you can play your stream with your favorite media player, you should be able to record it with ffmpeg.
 If you have a terminal access to your system, you can do following steps in your terminal.
 Make sure that you have ffmpeg properly installed by typing and running: